Do you really know what income class you’re in? If you’re like many Americans, you might not.

 22% of Americans Incorrectly Define Themselves as Middle Income

 Overall, 22% of Americans surveyed incorrectly classified themselves as middle income.
 The majority of those people are actually low income, with approximately 19% of the lower-income Americans surveyed defining themselves as middle income.
 Only approximately 2% of upper-income Americans mistakenly defined themselves as middle income.

 According to the Brookings Institute, the middle class can be defined by “cash, credentials or culture.”
 In this case, cash refers to economic resources, credentials refers to your education and occupation, and culture refers to your attitudes and aspirations.
 Keep reading to take a closer look at each of these definitions.

-For the GOBankingRates survey, “middle class” was equated with “middle income,” which is defined by the Pew Research Center as having an annual household income that is between two-thirds of and double the national median, which is $60,336 in 2017 dollars.
+For the GOBankingRates survey, “middle class” was equated with “middle income,” which is defined by the Pew Research Center as having an annual household income that’s between two-thirds of and double the national median.
+The national median is $60,336 in 2017 dollars.

 However, the income it takes to be middle income varies by household size, with smaller households requiring less to support the same lifestyle as larger households.

 Keeping in mind that the income it takes to be middle income varies by household size — and adjusting for inflation — middle income can be as low as $34,400 for a one-person family and as high as $165,748 for a seven-person family.
 The median income for a four-person, middle-income family in 2017 dollars is $90,748.

 No. 2: Defining the Middle Class in Terms of Credentials